 In 2013 she co-founded the international Gender Design Network/iGDN in New York (together with Simone Douglas).
-Since then, she has been the chair of iGDN Germany.
+Until 2022 she was the chair of iGDN Germany.
 Together with Michael Erlhoff, in 2017, she initiated the iphiGenia Gender Design Award/iGDA and, since then, has also been a member of the iGDA jury.

 She has written and edited many books and essays on design and gender-related subjects.